-Enter the amount from U.S. Form 1040, Schedule 1, line 33, not to exceed \$2,500.
+Part-year residents.
+Multiply the amount from U.S. Form 1040, Schedule 1, line 33 (not to exceed \$2,500) by line 3 and enter the result in

+Schedule Y, line 10.
 This deduction is only allowed if not claiming the same expenses in line 12 of Schedule Y, Undergraduate Student Loan Interest Deduction.